Southeastern Aesthetic Surgery

 As you heal, keep in mind that no scar can be removed completely; the degree of improvement depends on the size and direction of your scar, the nature and quality of your skin, and how well you care for the wound after the operation.
 If your scar looks worse at first, don’t panic; the final results of your surgery may not be apparent for a year or more.

-If you are in need of scar revision to remove an unsightly or uncomfortable scar from an area of your face or body, place your trust in Southeastern Aesthetic Surgery, led by our skilled surgeons include board-certified plastic surgeon Dr. Troy Austin and Dr. Manuel Medina, perform specialized in scar revision, serving residents of Augusta, Evans, Columbia County, and nearby areas in Georgia and South Carolina.
+If you are in need of scar revision to remove an unsightly or uncomfortable scar from an area of your face or body, place your trust in Southeastern Aesthetic Surgery, led by our skilled surgeons include board-certified plastic surgeon Dr. Troy Austin, perform specialized in scar revision, serving residents of Augusta, Evans, Columbia County, and nearby areas in Georgia and South Carolina.
 Contact us today!